Are Conservatives & Liberals Wired Differently?

 Moral Foundations and Political Differences

 Jonathan Haidt’s Moral Foundations Theory proposes that political beliefs are deeply intertwined with fundamental moral instincts.
-Research conducted to examine this theory (Haidt & Graham, 2007; Graham, Haidt, & Nosek, 2009) found that Liberals prioritize care/harm and fairness/reciprocity, strongly aligning with social justice, while conservatives value these foundations too, but they also emphasize loyalty, authority, and sanctity, supporting patriotism, tradition, and religious values.
-These differences in moral orientations, shaped by both biology and experience, provide additional insight into why political disagreements often feel more like deep moral divides than purely policy debates.
+Research examining this theory (Haidt & Graham, 2007; Graham, Haidt, & Nosek, 2009) found that while everyone values core moral foundations to some degree, liberals typically emphasize care/harm and fairness/reciprocity the most, aligning closely with social justice.
+Conservatives, in contrast, tend to give weight to a set of foundations including not only care and fairness but also loyalty, authority, and sanctity—values closely associated with patriotism, tradition, and religious beliefs.
+These differences, influenced by biology and experience, help explain why political disagreements often feel more like profound moral divides rather than mere policy disagreements.

 affective polarization and cognitive biases